-With a 3.7 km runway, and an estimated one million passengers a year, Maun Airport is served by
+With a 3.7 km runway, and an estimated half a million passengers a year, Maun Airport is served by

 Also available are a number of chartered flights to destinations like the Makgadikgadi Pans, one of the largest seasonal wetlands in Africa.

 There are no direct flights from the North American Continent to Botswana; therefore it is recommended that travelers fly first into Johannesburg via South African Airways or Delta (from Atlanta & New York) and connect to Maun Airport through Air Botswana on a daily, but limited schedule.

 As of June 1, 2017, a new Tourism Development Levy is being charged t

 o travelers heading to Botswana in the amount of U.S. $30 - payable by cash, credit or debit cards.

 Maun Airport has currently a small & crowded passenger terminal